michaellutsenko/dynamic-charts/README.md

 **What could be improved:**

+- When creating multiple charts, they appear out-of-sync.
+I know they don't have to be synchronised, but they can be.
+I see two ways of solving this: one would be sending one request every second and just increasing the number of requested points, the other would be wrapping the calls with `Promise.allSettled()`
 - The code structure is suitable for a small project, but on a real large-scale project this structure wouldn't have been used as it's hard to extend.
 - The extra step to format the data into a recharts-friendly shape - I'm not